 Brass Pressure-Castings as Produced Economically.
 William W. Serg (Iron Age, 1933, 132, 16-19).-The Polak die-casting machine is worked by hydraulic pressure of between 3000 and 6000 lb./in..
-When the die is closed, the brass, in a semi-molten or plastic condition, is ladled into the compression chamber and forced into the die cavity, usually at 1575° F. (860° C.).
-The remnant is rejected and the die at once opened hydraulically, all cones being pulled automatically.
-The composition of the brass recommended by S. is copper 60, lcad 0.75, tin 0.50, and zine 38.75%.
-The mean physical properties of 9 such bars cast in this manner were : tensile strength 58,400 lb./in., elastic limit 36,417 lb./in., reduction of area 7.6%, elongation 6.7%, Rockwell hardness 45.2 at the surface, and 35.8 on the section.
+When the die is closed, the brass, in a semi-molten or plastic condition, is ladled into the compression chamber and forced into the die at once opened hydraulically, all cones being pulled automatically.
+The composition of the brass recommended by S. is copper 60, lead 0.75, tin 0.50, and zinc 38.75%.
+The mean physical properties of 9 such bars cast in this manner were : tensile strength 58,400 lb./in., elastic limit 36,417 lb./in., reduction of area 7.6\%, elongation 6.7%, Rockwell hardness 45-2 at the surface, and 35.8 on the section.
 The castings are liable to be porous and to contain blow-holes, especially in heavy sections.
 The surface finish is not so good as that of a forging, but better than that of a sand casting.
 The processes of forging and of pressure casting brass and the properties and structures of the resulting products are compared.